vhar-astro/fireball-detector/README.md

 # Night Sky Image Classification

-This project uses a convolutional neural network (CNN) to classify images of the night sky into three categories: fireballs, meteors, and no meteors.
+This project uses a convolutional neural network (CNN) to classify images of the night sky into three categories: fireballs , meteors , and no meteors.

 ## Setup